mbbrigitte/Ruby_Talk_Material/README.md

 # Ruby Talk Material
 ## Data and Scripts for RubyTalk

-To follow the exercise in class, you need the following files from the folder
+To follow the exercise in class, you need to install R https://cran.r-project.org/ (and RStudio https://www.rstudio.com/ recommended for Win/Mac) and the following files from the folder

  :floppy_disk: train.csv and  :floppy_disk: test.csv